The Tombs Of The Workers

-Situated a short distance away from the Valley of the Queens, to the West of the Hill of El Khokha, Deir El Medina is one of the hidden treasures of the city of Luxor.
-It is rarely visited by tourists, but it's amazing to see and definitely worth your time!
+A short distance from the Valley of the Queens to the West of the Hill of El Khokha, Deir El Medina is one of the hidden treasures of the city of Luxor.
+Tourists rarely visit it, but it's fantastic to see and worth your time!

 The Name Deir El-Medina

 In Arabic, Deir El Medina means "the monastery of the city," most probably referring to the fact that this ancient historical site was transformed into a Christian worship center during the Coptic period in Egypt, just like the Temple of Hatshepsut (which was called El Deir El Bahry, or "the Monastery of the North.")

 Inhabitants Of Deir El-Medina